FLAP SURGERY AND REGENERATIVE GUM SURGERY

 After anaesthesia, gums are folded away from teeth to expose roots and bone.
 This allows visualization of tartar deposits which can be removed, infectious tissue which can be scraped off and accessibility to bone for grafting to repair defects.
 The technology of lasers can be used here too to give better outcomes.
 The procedure is completed when gums are stitched back at original position.

-What is regenerative surgery?
+What is bone grafting?

 Sometimes, gum disease result in bony defects which, if not treated, can lead to severe loosening of teeth.
 For their treatment, many biologic materials like bone grafts (bone substitutes), membranes, platelet concentrates, growth factors, stem cells are available to repair these defects.
+This is called as Regenerative Gum Surgery.